 Does either major have a concentration?

-Yes, News Media majors are able to declare a sports media concentration and Creative Media majors can apply for a concentration in production.
-These concentrations are outlined here.
+Yes, News Media majors are able to declare a sports media concentration.

 Will I automatically be switched into one of the two revised majors?

 No. If you were enrolled prior to Fall 2017, you will stay as either a JN or TCF major.
 However, you may switch to the new catalog year (17-18) to become a News Media or Creative Media major.
 Students should consult with their advisor on this decision.

 If I am an existing JN or TCF student, should I switch into one of the other majors?

 It depends on your progress in your current major.
 In the news sequences, we recommend that JN students who have completed JN 311 by fall 2016 and TCF students who have taken TCF 286/331 by spring 2017 should not switch catalogs.
 For TCF production majors, those who have taken TCF 201 by spring 2017 should not switch catalogs.
 Review your degree plan on DegreeWorks (once available) and confer with your advisor to determine if switching to a new catalog is the right decision for you.

 How do I know what JCM classes to take to finish my degree?